matthiaszimmermann/arkiv-sdk-python/README.md

 Highlevel goals:
 1. Go with the flow of the language and the library.
-2. Whatever works for the library should also work for the SDK
+2. Whatever works for the library should also work for the SDK.
 3. Feels like "Library + Entities".

 ### Underlying Library